mPLM-Sim: Better Cross-Lingual Similarity and Transfer in Multilingual Pretrained Language Models: Acknowledgements

 \section{Acknowledgements}

-This work was funded by the European Research Council (NonSequeToR, grant \#740516, and DECOLLAGE, ERC-2022-CoG \#101088763), EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631), by Fundação para a Ciência e Tecnologia through contract UIDB/50008/2020, and by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for Responsible AI).
+This work was funded by the European Research Council (NonSequeToR, grant \#740516, and DECOLLAGE, ERC-2022-CoG \#101088763), EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631), by Fundação para a Ciência e Tecnologia through contract UIDB/50008/2020, by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research, and by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for Responsible AI).
 Peiqin Lin acknowledges travel support from ELISE (GA no 951847).